-Spotlighting on an Artwork
+Spotlighting of an Artwork

 Every week, we introduce an explanation on one of Shirley’s works.
 In these brief descriptors, the ideas behind the work are explored: